m4pol/fatebot/README.md

 			uk1, uk2, uk3, uk4, uk5,
 		}

-(3) Go to "nextIP" function and add the case for your ip range and return range of your ip.
+(3) Go to "nextIP" function, add the case for your network IP and then return a range of your network IP.

 		case var_name:
 				return bot.manageRange(genRange(255, 0)) //max and min

-(3.1) In case of the ip range that you don't want to custom your second network prefix.
+(3.1) In case of the IP that you don't want to custom your second network prefix.

 	Example:

 		var_name = "224.12"
 		var_name = "224.20"

-	#The ip range that look like this it will return range of the id since 0 - 255 by default.
+	#The IP that look like this it will return range of the id since 0 - 255 by default.
-	#So...
-That's mean you don't need to add a case of your ip range.
+	#That's mean you don't need to add a case in "nextIP" function for your IP.

 (4) Then go down to the "ScanMode" function and add the case of your network and custom the command.